What is Diverticular Disease?

 Diverticula are small pouches or sacs that usually form in the walls of the colon (large intestine).

 Diverticulosis means having diverticula.
 Most people do not have symptoms such as constipation or bleeding.

 Diverticulitis is when the pouches or sacs in the colon get inflamed or infected.
-Symptoms are pain or tenderness, usually in the left lower abdomen, diarrhea or constipation, nausea (and sometimes vomiting), and often fever, chills and cramping.
-If you have diverticulitis you may need to take medicine and stay in the hospital for a while.
-A liquid diet might be needed for a short period to give your bowel a rest.
-Once your symptoms improve, you can slowly start to eat more solids and in time return to a high fibre diet.
+Symptoms include pain or tenderness, usually in the left lower abdomen, constipation, diarrhea, nausea, vomiting and fever.
+If you have diverticulitis you may need to take medicine and have to stay in the hospital for a few days.
+Depending on your symptoms, you may continue to eat a regular diet, or you may need a low fibre or liquid diet for a short period.
+Once your symptoms improve, you can gradually return to a high fibre diet.

 - Enjoy a healthy diet that includes a wide variety of foods.

 - Eat higher fibre foods often

 - Fibre may help prevent diverticula (sacs or pouches in the colon) from forming and may make symptoms of diverticular disease less severe.
 Fibre does not repair diverticula that you already have.